-In this episode of Eat the Rules, I’m continuing the body image series, talking about how NOT to respond to bad body days.
+In this episode of Eat the Rules, I’m talking about how NOT to respond to bad body days, as part of the Body Image Series.

 I also examine the things we’re typically told to do to change our thoughts and why you should avoid them, plus the question to ask yourself to start to work on changing your negative body thoughts.